edmundmok/bubble-blast-saga/README.md

 ### Problem 9: The Bells & Whistles

 1. Added a trajectory animation and path to the cannon.
 While the user is taking aim, the path of the bubble will be projected so that the user can fine tune his aim.
+Modification made: Need to use the physics engine to manually step through for the special trajectory bubble and after each step add its position to an array of points.
+Then when the bubble stops, or after a limit is reached on the number of points, draw a bezier path connecting those points.
 2.